Schrankian/learn-ml/README.md

 - `ndarray`: Base for the Matrix datatype.
 - `blas-src`: Provides BLAS bindings to `ndarray`.
 - `openblas-src`: Uses the system's BLAS library.
+- `ndarray-conv`: Provides efficient convolution for ndarray (both normal and fft)
 - `byteorder`: For loading the MNIST dataset correctly.
 - `image`: Simplifies loading and converting images to grayscale.
 - `rand`: Random number generator.